pooyanosk1382/numericalAnalysis/README.md

 In this code I solve the system of equation for answer one Differential equation that is unanswerable.

 # Sympy Assignment
-This file is a set of 5 problem about sympy library.
+This file is a set of 5 problems about sympy library.

 __Problem 1:__ Finding derivative of functions by sympy.